Overview of Evidence-based Interventions in ASD

 List of the 28 EBPs

 Each of the hyperlinks below go to the National Professional Development Center (NPDC) on Autism at University of North Carolina.
-Each links opens a document (a "brief") that includes information about the EBP including the evidence base for the intervention and an implementation checklist for using the EBP with fidelity.
+Each link opens a webpage that includes the evidence base for the intervention.
+The associated "brief" includes an implementation checklist for using the EBP with fidelity.

 3. Behavior Momentum Intervention